You make our work possible. Please help us continue.

 The house was shaped like the bottom half of an "H." The main entrance off the rue de Berri led into a spacious courtyard.
 To the right were steps leading into a reception hall, off which was a circular salon with a domed ceiling featuring a painting of the Rising Sun by Jean-Simon Barthélemy.
 Behind that, in the center of the "H" was an oval drawing room with steps leading to a garden.
 In addition, on this level were a smaller drawing room and a dining room seating 20 people.
 The bedrooms were on the second floor.
 The stables, coach house, and servants' quarters were to the left of the courtyard.

-The house came unfurnished.
-Jefferson, therefore, had to buy suitable furnishings, as well as to hire a staff and purchase horses and a carriage.[4]
-James Hemings had accompanied him to Paris, later followed by his sister Sally Hemings; both were paid a salary.
+The house came unfurnished and Jefferson had to buy suitable furnishings, hire a staff and purchase horses and a carriage.[4]
+He brought his enslaved servant James Hemings to Paris for training as a chef.
+Two years later Hemings's sister Sally Hemings was brought to Paris to serve as ladies maid to Jefferson's daughters; both James and Sally Hemings were paid a salary.
 Jefferson also hired a full-time gardener and a regular coachman as well as additional inside servants – all of this on an income of 500 guineas per year.

 In addition, ironwork was installed for security, the kitchen had to be outfitted to handle numerous guests and dinners, and linens had to be purchased, along with all the other necessities involved in running a large household.[5]